NyaaTilde/tic-tac-toe/README.md

 If the Rails environment has been set to development, changes to the source are automatically reflected by the running server.

+If you wish to test the Rails server in a production environment, the rake assets need to be compiled first.

+    $ rake assets:precompile

 A server running in production mode requires an explicit restart.

     $ touch tmp/restart.txt